Avoiding Common Configuration Pitfalls in n8n

 - Grep for ERROR or WARN in the n8n logs:

 Match the exact line to the failing component.
-That identifies the root cause quickly.
+That gets you to the root cause quickly.

 Fix